danluo7/gbm/R_script_GBM011.md

 all scripts worked for 024, redoing this for 011

-cd /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only
-mkdir 011
+mkdir -p /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/11
-cd 011
+cd /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/11

 Generate a header file to load into R, for ALL samples for principal component analysis (the simplest form of multidimentional scaling), and also a file for pairwise comparisons. since we have a ton of comparisisons, might just not do this for now and only do the PCA.